Jungle Tarpon Reserve

 Anglers regularly connect with tarpon in the 60 to 120-pound range, with larger fish occasionally topping 150 pounds.
 These powerful fish cruise tight bends and lagoons, giving fly anglers explosive topwater takes and acrobatic battles in confined water.

-The prime season typically runs from late May through early November, when rising waters flood the jungle and baitfish push into the system.
+The prime season typically runs from August – December, when rising waters flood the jungle and baitfish push into the system.
 This seasonal migration draws in large schools of tarpon, creating peak sight-fishing conditions.

 Your bucket list adventure starts here.